huhx0015/HXAudioPlayer/README.md

 ## Description

-The HuhX Game Sound Engine is a custom audio wrapper library for Android 2.3 - Android 6.0.
+The HX Game Sound Engine is a custom audio wrapper library for Android 2.3 - Android 6.0.
 This is an sound and music library that is focused on providing audio for Android game-related apps.
 This audio library was utilized in apps such as Dragon Geo, Cid's Aerial Tours, Chrono Maps, and StepBOT.

 The demo activity provided with the project provides an example how the HXGSE library works.